UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson01.rst

 ################################################################

-In which you are introduced to this class, your instructors, your environment and your now best friend, Python.
+In which you are introduced to this class and your instructors, and continue your relationship with your now best friend, Python.

 .. image:: /_static/python.png